- Telephone 0131 557 6727

 - Provides: Gluten-free options, Children's high chairs, Wheelchair access, Free wi-fi

-- Music on stereo: Soft background
+- Music on stereo: Jazz and modern classical

 - Capacity: 60